Animal Skull Tattoos

 Other tattoo designs include the whole bird, in its natural colors and with an accent on its powerful, deep eyes.

 Vulture tattoos are an inspired idea for body areas like the chest, back, or limbs.

 Flamingo birds are known for their special appearance and their out-of-the-ordinary color pink.

 Most often, these birds symbolize harmony, getting in touch with the emotions from the inside, but also having fun, enjoying life and everything it has to offer.

-By their nature, flamingos are not solitary birds, and they represent very well the need to connect, socialize and coexist.
+By their nature, flamingos are not solitary birds, and they represent the need to connect, socialize and coexist.

 In terms of tattoo design, the flamingo skull can be associated with its unique color: pink, or remain black and white.

 Tattoo ideas involving flamingo skull almost always include the whole image of the bird and can be combined with the image of the ocean or sand.